au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 Create the Solr collection.
 Here, `vocabs-registry` matches the name chosen for the collection and assigned in `registry.properties` above.
+The output of the first command (create) recommends running the second command (config), which disables auto-creation of fields.
+(Substitute the correct port number, if it is not the default 8983.)

 ```
 /path-to-Solr-installation/bin/solr create -c vocabs-registry
+/path-to-Solr-installation/bin/solr config -c vocabs-registry -p 8983 -action set-user-property -property update.autoCreateFields -value false
 ```

 ## Install the schema